Getting started with your wholesale store

 To let your wholesale customers log in to your wholesale store to create their own orders, you need to invite them.

-- From your Wholesale channel, click Accounts.
+- From Wholesale, click Accounts.

 - In the table, select your customer account.